 Most cathedrals, including this cathedral, have a bell or bells.
 These are used to announce that a service is soon to take place.
 They are also used to convey information and celebration.
 The ringing of peals signifies a time of rejoicing, such as a wedding.
 An extended ringing of peals or “changes” conveys a time of great civic celebration.
 The slow tolling of the deepest bell signifies a death or disaster.

 As the Cathedral for the Diocese of South Carolina this community extends hospitality to Diocesan clergy and lay ministry groups- regularly hosting meetings.
 The people of the Cathedral serve as host to the Diocesan Staff and their offices are located on the Cathedral Campus.
 The Bishop FitzSimons Allison Courtyard and its adjoining playground are used regularly for community events and by our Midtown neighbors.
 The Magee Prayer Center located in the parish house serves as a place of prayer that is utilized by healing prayer teams throughout the Lowcountry.
-Even the Cathedral parking lot serves the neighborhood with a low cost parking alternative and has the special blessing of being the occasional parking spot for the Magic Cheese food truck.
 The Cathedral also shares offices on the church campus with Missionaries in service to InterVarsity who work on both the College of Charleston campus and to build campus transformation across South Carolina.
 The Cathedral at the corner of Coming and Vanderhorst Streets is not as “musty” as you might expect.
 Stop in and say hello.
 There is nearly always coffee in the pot.